GST Registration: Requirements and Procedure in Singapore

 You may benefit from GST registration if you export goods or provide services that qualify as zero-rated supplies to overseas customers (and hence you can charge GST at 0% for such goods or services).

-How to Apply for GST Registration
+How to Apply for GST Registration in Singapore

 Applicants for GST registration will have to submit their applications online via myTax Portal using their CorpPass with supporting documents such as your Accounting and Corporate Regulatory Authority (ACRA) Business Profile, or Certificate of Incorporation in English (if your business is incorporated overseas).